To increase hope and transform lives through education, collaboration, innovation, and service.

 The Collaboratory for Strategic Partnerships and Applied Research is a center for service, scholarship, and project-based learning at Messiah College that enables participants to apply academic knowledge and live out their Christian faith through imaginative, hands-on problem solving with non-profit organizations, governments, and business partners in our region and around the world.

-Partners of the Collaboratory invest in the educational mission of the College through their interactions with students, and we produce professional and sustainable results for them by leveraging long-term partnerships and inter-generational volunteerism that enables projects to span multiple generations of students.
+Partners of the Collaboratory invest in the educational mission of the College through their interactions with students.
+Project team members produce professional and sustainable results for them by leveraging long-term partnerships and inter-generational volunteerism that enables projects to span multiple generations of students.
 Collaboratory projects enable students to engage classroom fundamentals in an authentic client-centered environment.
 Students lead and manage the Collaboratory in partnership with the educators and volunteer professionals who mentor them.

-We believe that all people are valued and loved by God, regardless of race, color, religion, gender, national origin, ancestry, age, disability, medical condition, genetic information, veteran status, marital status, pregnancy, sexual orientation, or any other such characteristic.
+We believe that all people are valued and loved by God, regardless of race, color, religion, gender, national origin, ancestry, age, disability, medical condition, genetic information, veteran status, marital status, pregnancy, sexual orientation, or any other qualities that make all people diverse.

 We follow all federal, state and local laws governing access and discrimination avoidance in the operation of our programs and services.
 Students attending the College and join the the Collaboratory are not required to be Christian, but all students and employees of the College and Collaboratory are expected to respect and honor the Community Covenant.

 The Collaboratory engages frequently with partner staff and beneficiaries from various worldviews and faith backgrounds.
 We do not demand that people hear any faith-based message or adhere to Christian principles before, during or after receiving assistance.
 The Collaboratory respects the worldviews, religious beliefs, and practices in the countries where we operate and seeks mutual understanding with all people.